keyboard_arrow_up

 Stroke

-The space the plunger covers during a state change.
+The total distance the plunger moves during a state change.

 More Solenoid Valves